Germany Digital Nomad Visa Guide (2024)

 Both the freelance and self-employment visas came into effect along with the 2005 Immigration Act in Germany that specified all the rules and requirements foreigners had to comply with to live and work on German soil.

-Although Germany is making drastic changes to immigration laws in 2023 to attract skilled workers, the regulations about the two visas relevant to digital nomads most likely won’t change.
+Although Germany made drastic changes to immigration laws in 2023 to attract skilled workers, the regulations about the 2 visas most relevant to digital nomads most likely won’t change.

 As a digital nomad, you can pick either one of these visas (provided you qualify for them) but you can’t use them interchangeably